-I applied online and the process took 2 days – interviewed at Era Helicopters, Llc in March 2012.
+I applied online.
+The process took 2 days – interviewed at Era Helicopters, Llc (Lake Charles, LA) in March 2012.

-Interview Question – In the sim, know your VFR mins and regs.
+- In the sim, know your VFR mins and regs.
 Slow down and breath and think about whats going on and take it slow.
-View Answer
+1 Answer

-I applied online and the process took a day – interviewed at Era Helicopters, Llc in June 2010.
+I applied online.
+The process took 1 day – interviewed at Era Helicopters, Llc (Lake Charles, LA) in June 2010.